5454

 Compensatory Damages

-General compensatory damages can't be precisely document in dollars spent but are meant to compensate a malpractice victim based on:
+General compensatory damages can't be precisely documented in dollars spent but are meant to compensate a malpractice victim based on:

 When a plaintiff has not been provided with proper consent, damages can also be made available.